 Keysville is rural, but has services that include a small convenience store, a post office, nursing home, and part-time medical facility.
 There is a city hall, community center, and several churches within the city limits.
 The city appears as a rural crossroads that is not connected with sidewalks.
-It does have water and sewer that can potentially create initiative for a downtown.
+It does have water and sewer that can potentially create initiative for a downtown and businesses to locate there.

-- Encourage new, mixed-use developments to share access to the major thoroughfares where feasible - In mixed-use, multi-story development, require office/retail operations to be located on the first or ground floor and residential elements to be located above the first or ground floor - Maintain adequate building and landscaping setbacks that promote safety and market visibility - Encourage on-street parking - Promote the use of shared parking lots and/or parking decks - Encourage pedestrian access via sidewalks and trail systems - Encourage a diverse mix of commercial products and services - Employ paving patterns, landscaping, lighting, bench seating and signage and incorporate pedestrian amenities such as benches and trash receptacles, into all development with public access
+- Encourage new, mixed-use developments to share access to the major thoroughfares where feasible - In mixed-use, multi-story development, require office/retail operations to be located on the first or ground floor and residential elements to be located above the first or ground floor - Maintain adequate building and landscaping setbacks that promote safety and market visibility - Encourage on-street parking - Promote the use of shared parking lots and/or parking decks - Encourage pedestrian access via sidewalks and trail systems - Encourage a diverse mix of commercial products and services - Employ paving patterns, landscaping, lighting, bench seating and signage and incorporate pedestrian amenities such as benches and trash receptacles, into all development with public access surrounding neighborhoods to the Downtown; A sidewalk assessment/improvement overlay map may be required